 One more thing I’d like to add is that macarons are naturally GLUTEN FREE!

-Here is a quick recipe that would work for any shell (you can change colors).
-You must be wondering why my recipe duration is ‘trial and error’.
+Here is a quick recipe that would work for any shell (you can change colours).
+You must be wondering why my recipe duration is ‘trial and error.’
 Well… you learn it with time.
-We are not experts and depending on the house temperature, how much time the shells would take to dry, how much time you’d need to sift the flour, how much time you’d need to pipe— there is no fixed time to prepare macarons.
+We are not experts, and depending on the house temperature, how much time the shells would take to dry, how much time you’d need to sift the flour, and how much time you’d need to pipe— there is no fixed time to prepare macarons.
 And yes, patience is what is needed most here 🙂

 For the first-timers, I am certain that you’ll have difficulty following the recipe card above.
 And we all need pictures to follow the recipe.
 Here is the detailed one.